Daniel 2:1-49. During the reign of King Nebuchadnezzar in Babylon,the king had a disturbing dream.

-Daniel (also called Belteshazzar) is called in to interpret the dream that King Nebuchadnezzar of Babylon had.
+Daniel (who is also called Belteshazzar) is then called in to interpret the dream.

 Read the Background Reading below to see what is to come on the earth in the future.